treeewzrd/PICKFORD-LACE/README.md

 ### Customer Experience

-1. Explore curated collections that range from early 20th century elegance to DIY punk authenticity
+1. Explore curated collections of vintage apparel ranging from elegant to rugged
-2. Filter products by era, aesthetic influence, size, or price
+2. Filter products by era, style, gender, size, or price
-3. View detailed product information, historical context, and styling suggestions
+3. View detailed product information, measurements, and condition notes
 4. Add items to cart or wishlist
 5. Create an account or checkout as guest
 6. Complete purchase using secure Stripe payment